 How to Restore Your Gun Rights in Washington State

 Let’s say you’ve been involved in a crime, and you’ve been arrested and now have a criminal record.
-Because of your criminal record, you may have lost your right to own a firearm.
+Because of your criminal record, you may have lost your firearm rights.
 This is especially true if you have been convicted of a felony or a misdemeanor.

 You’re probably wondering if there’s any way to restore your right to purchase and own a firearm.
 The answer is yes.
 But getting your gun rights back is a difficult process, and not everyone qualifies.

 Continue reading if you have a felony conviction in Washington State and would like to restore your gun rights.
-It may be possible for you to apply to have your firearm rights restored.
+It may be possible for you to apply for gun rights restoration.

 Causes of Firearm or Gun Rights Revocation

 First, we need to take a look at the causes of gun rights or firearm revocation in Washington.
 A felony conviction or a misdemeanor domestic violence conviction are two of the most common reasons someone loses their right to possess a firearm in Washington or any other state.

 Another reason someone’s gun rights may be taken away is because of a no-contact order or restraining order that prohibits possessing firearms.
 To determine whether your restraining order prohibits the possession of firearms, consult a lawyer.
 Also, involuntary admission to a mental hospital may result in the loss of firearm rights.

 If your firearms rights are revoked, they are revoked permanently unless the court restores them.
 Only the Superior Court in Washington has the authority to reinstate your gun rights.